isChase/major-project/proposal.md

 # Major Project Proposal

-I'll make a clone of the 1983 video game "Bomberman."
+NES Style 8-bit replica of the 1989 game "Friday the 13."

 ## Must Have's List

-- Moving, working sprite
+- Working, moving sprite
-- obstacles that are able to be exploded
-- enemies
+- An enemy (Jason) that can be spawned at random in different rooms
+- tasks to complete (get gas for car, find car keys, etc)

 ## Nice To Have List

-- aesthetically pleasing
-- menu screen
+- difficulty settings
-- win/lose screen
+- easter eggs
+- big environment (house, outdoors, etc)
+- multiple ways to escape